 This well-known shop highlights traditional Portuguese goods in a fresh way.
 In addition, it’s a great place to find azulejos, Rooster of Barcelos figures, and canned fish in vintage-style tins.

-If you want to bring something home, Porto has a great mix of classic and unique souvenirs.
+If you want to bring something home, there is a great mix of classic and unique souvenirs here.
 In fact, many of these are easy to find near the main sights, so you won’t need to go far.

 Port Wine